PP-YOLO Object Detection Algorithm: Why It’s Faster than YOLOv4 [2021 UPDATED]

 Using pre-trained models and transferring the knowledge learned from one domain to another domain is a common trick to improve the speed of training the model and the effectiveness of the model.
 The authors used a better set of pre-trained weights for the backbone architecture which allowed them to improve the final detection accuracy even more.

 Let us now explore how the above methods impact the following:

-Computer vision applications using edge hardware (as opposed to outsourcing the computational heavy lifting to the cloud) need to have a very low latency in processing the individual frames extracted from a live video stream.
-Changing the backbone architecture from Darknet-53 to ResNet leads to a significant increase in the number of frames that can be processed in a second.
+Computer vision applications using edge hardware need to have very low latency in processing the individual frames extracted from a live video stream.
+Changing the backbone architecture from Darknet-53 to ResNet leads to a significant increase in the number of frames that can be processed per second.
 The other configurations applied later do slow the algorithm slightly, however, it remains significantly faster than the benchmark.

 Let us now see how the mAP is affected by the change in the base configuration.

 As you can see there is a 5.7% increase (that is a 14.6% relative improvement!) in the mAP score from the base configuration to the sophisticated configuration (denoted by J).

 Building models and optimizing them to run as fast as possible requires a fair bit of engineering and tweaking.
 As you can see in the plot below, the time it takes for the model to make the predictions is drastically reduced from 17.2 ms with the original darknet architecture to 13.7 ms with ResNet as a backbone architecture and the other configurations applied.